-With the Audited Consolidated Financial Statements being prepared on a basis other than going concern and with the change in the business model of the Company, IFRS 9 requires financial assets to be measured FVTPL.
+With the Audited Consolidated Financial Statements being prepared on a basis other than a going concern and with the business model of the Company, IFRS 9 requires financial assets to be measured FVTPL.

-There is no guarantee that financial assets classified as current will be repaid within the 12 months period post the date of the statement of financial position.
+There is no guarantee that financial assets classified as current will be repaid within the 12 month period post the date of the statement of financial position.